 1. Code Visualization

 Have a look at the small sample below.
-Notice the way nested types are represented, as well as the implemented interface.
+Notice the implemented interface.
 The region sub-container is prefixed with a # for an easier identification.
 Members have distinctive icons, with special overlays for constructors, public items (not pictured in the below example) and members belonging to implemented interfaces.

 2. Code Collapsing and Sync